Blendify/blender-manual/blender_docs/manual/addons/io_dae.rst

 Selection Only
    Only export the selected objects.
 Otherwise export all objects in the scene.
 Include Children
-   Include Children of selected objects even if not selected Include Armatures
+   Include children of selected objects even if not selected.
+Include Armatures
-   Include Armatures for rigged Objects even if the armatrure is not selected Include Shape Keys
+   Include armatures for rigged objects even if the armature is not selected.
+Include Shape Keys
-   Export Shape key data (caution, this creates very large output files if many shape keys are defined) Only Selected UV Map
+   Export shape key data (caution, this creates very large output files if many shape keys are defined).
+Only Selected UV Map
-   Export active UV Map when enabled, otherwise export all UV Maps Copy
+   Export the active UV map when enabled, otherwise export all UV maps.
+Copy
-   Copy textures to same folder where the .dae file is exported, otherwise create links to the image files Geom
+   Copy textures to same folder where the dae-file is exported to, otherwise create links to the image files.

-^^^^
+Geometry
+^^^^^^^^

 Apply Modifiers
    When enabled, the mesh will be from the output of the modifiers applied to the mesh.
 Triangulate
-   Triangulate meshes before exporting (use when target engine supports only tris)
+   Triangulate meshes before exporting (use this option when the target engine supports only tris).

-Arm
-^^^
+Armature
+^^^^^^^^

-Deform Bones only
+Deform Bones Only
-   restrict armature to its deform bones
+   Restrict armature to its deform bones.
-Export to SL/OPenSim
+Export to SL/OpenSim
-   Prepare the Rig for the SL target engine (to be specified)
+   Prepare the rig for the :abbr:`SL (Second Life)` target engine (to be specified).

-Anim
-^^^^
+Animation
+^^^^^^^^^

 Include Animations
-   Export Animation data
+   Export Animation data.
 Export format

-   * Samples: Create sample frames with Sample Rate (see below)
+   - Samples: Create sample frames with the specified *Sample Rate* (see below).
-   * Curves: Keep aanimation curves intact (experimental, does not work with Sheer)
+   - Curves: Keep animation curves intact (experimental, does not work with *Sheer*).

 Transformation Type

-   * Matrix: Export Transformations as baked matrices
+   - Matrix: Export transformations as baked matrices.
-   * TransRotLoc: Export Transformations as separate curves for Translation, Rotation and Scale
+   - TransRotLoc: Export transformations as separate curves for translation, rotation and scale.

 Keep Smooth curves
-   Also export Curve Handles (only works when the animated object parent inverse matrix is unity) Sampling Rate
+   Also export curve handles (only works when the animated object parent-inverse matrix is unity).
+Sampling Rate
-   Distance between 2 sample keyframes (1 means: Every frame is keyed) Keep Keyframes
+   Distance between two sample keyframes (1 means: every frame is keyed).
+Keep Keyframes
-   Make sure that the keyframes are always exported even if they are between 2 sample frames All keyed Curves
+   Make sure that the keyframes are always exported even if they are between two sample frames.
+All Keyed Curves
-   Also export flat curves (with all ikey values identical or only one key defined) Include all Actions
+   Also export flat curves (with all key values identical or only one key defined).
+Include All Actions
    Export all actions compatible with the selected armatures start/end times which are derived from the keyframe range of each action.
    When disabled only the currently assigned action is exported.

 Extra
 ^^^^^

 Use Object Instances
-   Define an Object only once and use references (not supported on all target engines) Use Blender Profile
+   Define an object only once and use it as a reference (not supported on all target engines).
+Use Blender Profile
-   Export extra information to allow more precise backimport into Blender Sort by Object Name
+   Export extra information to allow a more precise import back into Blender.
+Sort by Object Name
-   Make sure the exported objects are exported in Sort order of their Names Keep Bind Info
+   Make sure the exported objects are exported in sort order of their names.
+Keep Bind Info
    Each bone can have two custom properties:

-   * rest_mat: an array of 16 values representing the restpose matrix at time of import
+   - rest_mat: An array of 16 values representing the rest-pose matrix at time of import.
-   * bind_mat: an array of 16 values representing the bindpose matrix at time of import
+   - bind_mat: An array of 16 values representing the bind-pose matrix at time of import.

-   If the bind_mat is defined then use that matrix as bindmatrix of the bone If the rest_mat is defined then use that matrix as the restmatrix of the bone This correspondents with the same custom properties from the Collada Importer.
+   If the ``bind_mat`` is defined then use that matrix as bind matrix of the bone.
+   If the ``rest_mat`` is defined then use that matrix as the rest matrix of the bone.
+   This corresponds with the same custom properties from the Collada Importer.
-   Bind_mat and rest_mat are needed when handling rigs that where originally made with a bind pose (which Blender does not support) Limit Precision
+   ``Bind_mat`` and ``rest_mat`` are needed when handling rigs that where originally made with a bind pose (which Blender does not support).
+Limit Precision
-   Take care to use at max 5 digits after the comma. good for debugging when you want to compare values
+   Take care to use at max five digits after the comma.
+This is good for debugging when you want to compare values.

 Compatibility
 =============